Security Policies

 .

-This is a list of paths, and the security settings (Content Filter Profiles, ACL Profiles, Rate Limit Rules, and Edge Functions) assigned to each one.
+This is a list of paths, and the security settings (Content Filter Profiles, ACL Profiles, Backend Service, Rate Limit Rules, and Edge Functions) assigned to each one.

 Every incoming request targets a specific URL.
-Reblaze finds the best match for that URL in the Path Mapping list, and applies the security rulesets defined for it.
+L11WAAP finds the best match for that URL in the Path Mapping list, and applies the security settings defined for it, along with whatever settings are contained in the special Site Level path definition (see below).

-A new Security Policy will include a default Path Map.
-Clicking on its listing will expand it for editing.
+A new Security Policy will include several Path Maps.
+Clicking on a listing will expand it for editing.

 To add a new Path Map, select an existing one, expand it, and select "Fork Path Mapping" at the bottom.
 The existing one will be cloned, and the new one will be displayed for editing.